Solving optimization problems with local light shift encoding on Rydberg quantum annealers: Numerical Details of Rydberg annealer

-\textit{Implementation.$-$} The time evolution of the Hamiltonian is implemented using the \textit{sesolve} function from QuTip library \cite{johansson2012qutip}.
-To begin, the problem is mapped to the Rydberg Hamiltonian using Eq. (\ref{LDMC}) for Max-Cut and (\ref{LDMIS2}) for MIS.
-The objective is to find the MBGS of the physical Rydberg setup.
-To optimize the energy of a system, optimal quantum annealing uses two pulses, the Rabi frequency, and detuning, along with an initial guess and constraints.
-The initial guess for $\Omega(t)$ is in the form of $A(1-cos(\pi t/T))^2$.
-A factor called $\Delta_{G}$ is defined, which starts at a negative value at $t=0$ and increases to one at $t=T$.
-This factor is multiplied by the detuning on each atom.
-At $t=0$, the MBGS of the Hamiltonian is $\ket{gg...g}$, which means all atoms are in the ground state.
-When $\Delta_{G}$ reaches one at time $T$, the solution to the problem corresponds to the MBGS of the Hamiltonian.
-Instead of optimizing the detuning profile, the protocol optimizes the $\Delta_{G}$.
-Meanwhile, the Rabi frequency varies with time but remains constant spatially.
-It is turned off at the beginning and end of the protocol.
-Throughout the protocol, the Rabi frequency may reach up to a few $MHz$ depending on the graph and is also optimized during the optimal quantum annealing.
-The total time $T$ is divided into sub-parts by selecting $8$ points.
-Rabi frequency and $\Delta_{G}$ at these $8$ time points are optimized during the optimal quantum annealing to reduce the energy and are connected by b-splines.
-After the system reaches its final state, a sanity check is conducted to ensure accuracy by inspecting the fidelity $F$.
-Essentially, the fidelity $F$ represents the probability of finding the system in one of the ground states, which differs from the approximation ratio.
+The time-dependent Rydberg Hamiltonians provided by Eq. (\ref{Ryd1}) is implemented using the \textit{sesolve} function from QuTip library \cite{johansson2012qutip}.
+The objective is to find the many-body ground state of the target Hamiltonians given by Eq. (\ref{eq:Ising2M}) for Max-Cut and Eq. (\ref{eq:MISHamM}) for MIS (see main text).
+The expectation value $E$ of the target Hamiltonian with respect to the instantaneous many-body state is minimized during the optimal quantum annealing protocol.
+The profile of a global Rabi frequency $\Omega(t)$ is optimized in time while the initial and final values remain zero.
+An initial guess for $\Omega(t)$ is provided such that $\Omega(t) = A(1-cos(\pi t/T))^2$, where $T$ is the total time of the protocol and $A$ is of the order of few $MHz$.
+A localized detuning $\Delta_j(t)$ on each atom is also optimized in time where each $\Delta_j(t)$ at time $T$ is given by Eqs.~(\ref{LDMC}) and (\ref{LDMIS2}).
+For a particular graph, the ratios between individual $\Delta_j(T)$ are kept fixed during the entire protocol, hence, optimizing a single pre-factor $\Delta_{G}(t)$ will result in the optimization of individual detunings given by $\Delta_j(t) = \Delta_G(t)\Delta_j(T)$. $\Delta_{G}$ takes a negative value at $t=0$ such that the many-body ground state of the Hamiltonian at $t=0$ is $\ket{gg...g}$, which means all atoms are in the ground state. $\Delta_{G}$ is then varied in time and reaches one at $t=T$, the many-body ground state of the Hamiltonian at $t=T$ corresponds to the solution of Max-Cut/MIS problems.
+The total time $T$ is divided into sub-parts by selecting $8$ points, $\Omega(t)$ and $\Delta_{G}$ at these $8$ time points are optimized during the optimal quantum annealing to reduce $E$ and are connected by b-splines.
+After the system reaches its final state, fidelity $F$ is also calculated to measure the accuracy of the obtained many-body state. $F$ represents the probability of finding the system in one of the ground states, which differs from the approximation ratio.
 The approximation ratio $R$ is also calculated at the end of the protocol to measure the quality of the solution.